 King David’s position in the higher level Melchizedekian order is evident in the record that he, like Moses, exercised authority over the Aaronic priesthood and was the anointed ruler over not just Israel, but the whole earth.

-• And David…prepared a place for the ark of God, and pitched for it a tent [functioning exactly like Moses]
+- “And David…prepared a place for the ark of God, and pitched for it a tent [functioning exactly like Moses]…

-• David also had upon him an ephod of linen…So they brought the ark of God, and set it in the midst of the tent that David had pitched for it: and they offered burnt sacrifices and peace offerings before God.
+- So they brought the ark of God, and set it in the midst of the tent that David had pitched for it…

-• he blessed the people in the name of [as the representative of] the LORD.
+- And when David had made an end of offering the burnt offerings and the peace offerings, he blessed the people in the name of [as the representative of] the LORD.
 And he dealt to every one of Israel, both man and woman, to every one a loaf of bread, and a good piece of flesh, and a flagon of wine.

-• And he appointed certain of the Levites to minister before the ark of the Lord, and to record, and to thank and praise the LORD God of Israel…
+- And he appointed certain of the Levites to minister before the ark of the Lord, and to record, and to thank and praise the LORD God of Israel…

 Then on that day David delivered first this psalm to thank the LORD into the hand of Asaph and his brethren…

-• Sing unto the LORD, all the earth; shew forth from day to day his salvation.
+- Sing unto the LORD, all the earth; shew forth from day to day his salvation.

-• Declare his glory among the heathen; his marvellous works among all nations
+- Declare his glory among the heathen; his marvellous works among all nations…

-• Give unto the LORD, ye kindreds of the people, give unto the LORD glory and strength.
+- Give unto the LORD, ye kindreds of the people, give unto the LORD glory and strength.
 Give unto the LORD the glory due unto his name: bring an offering, and come before him: worship the LORD in the beauty of holiness.

-• Fear before him, all the earth:
+- Fear before him, all the earth:

-• the world also shall be stable, that it be not moved.
+- the world also shall be stable, that it be not moved.
 Let the heavens be glad, and let the earth rejoice: and

-• let men say among the nations, The LORD reigneth.“ (I Chronicles 15-16)
+- let men say among the nations, The LORD reigneth.“ (I Chronicles 15-16)

-Take Psalm 2 for instance.
-There is nothing there that can’t be attributed to David’s personal experiences.
+Further proof of David’s Melchizedekian role is found in other psalms in which there isn’t anything that can’t be attributed to David’s personal experiences.
 Surely that is how the audience of his day understood them.

-Why do the heathen rage, and the people imagine a vain thing?
+“Why do the heathen rage, and the people imagine a vain thing?
 The kings of the earth set themselves, and the rulers take counsel together, against the LORD, and against his anointed, saying, Let us break their bands asunder, and cast away their cords from us.
+He that sitteth in the heavens shall laugh: the LORD shall have them in derision.
+Then shall he speak unto them in his wrath, and vex them in his sore displeasure.
+Yet have I set my king upon my holy hill of Zion.
+I will declare the decree:

 the LORD hath said unto me, Thou art my Son; this day have I begotten / permanently accepted as mine.
 Ask of me, and I shall give thee the heathen for thine inheritance, and the uttermost parts of the earth for thy possession.
 Thou shalt break them with a rod of iron; thou shalt dash them in pieces like a potter’s vessel.